U.S. Navy awards contract for next-generation fixed wing helmet system

 |0

-This work, U.S. Navy awards contract for next-generation fixed wing helmet system, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Navy awards contract for next-generation fixed wing helmet system, by Jamie Cosgrove, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.